Curtis J. Guillory

 Curtis John Guillory, S.V.D. (born September 1, 1943) is an American prelate of the Catholic Church and member of the Society of the Divine Word.
-Guillory served as Bishop of Beaumont from 2000 to 2020.
-He was the first non-canonist to hold this position.

-Guillory previously served as an auxiliary bishop for the Diocese of Galveston–Houston from 1988 to 2000, the first (and, as of 2022, the only) Black Catholic bishop in Texas history.
+Guillory served as bishop of Beaumont in Texas from 2000 to 2020.
+He previously served as an auxiliary bishop for the Diocese of Galveston–Houston in Texas from 1988 to 2000, the first Black Catholic bishop in Texas history.

 Biography

 Early years

 Curtis Guillory was born on September 1, 1943, to Wilfred and Theresa Guillory (née Jardoin) on September 1, 1943, in Bayou Mallet, Louisiana.
-He is the oldest of 17 children (six sons, eleven daughters); all but five are still living.
+He is the oldest of 17 children (six sons, and eleven daughters).

-Gillory is a descendant of Louisiana free people of color.
-His father owned a small farm and worked another one.
-Curtis and his siblings helped in picking cotton, shucking corn, and feeding the animals.
-During the school year, he would get up early to work on the farm, attend school and return home to work until dark.

-Guillory entered the Society of Divine Word St. Augustine Seminary in Bay St. Louis, Mississippi, where he played on the seminary baseball team.
-In a 2020 interview with the Beaumont Enterprise, Guillory recalled that both his parents were hospitalized at one point and he was going to leave the seminary to come home.
-His mother told him to do his part by staying there and praying for them.
+Guillory is a descendant of Louisiana free people of color.
+His father owned a small farm and worked on another one.
+Curtis and his siblings helped staff the farm.
+Curtis entered the Society of Divine Word's St. Augustine Seminary in Bay St. Louis, Mississippi, where he played on the seminary baseball team.
+In a 2020 interview with the Beaumont Enterprise, Guillory recalled that both his parents were hospitalized at one point.

 In 1968, Guillory earned a Bachelor of Arts degree from the Divine Word College at Epworth, Iowa, in 1968.
 He later earned a Master of Divinity degree at Catholic Theological Union in Chicago, Illinois.

 Priesthood

-On December 16, 1972, Guillory was ordained to the priesthood for the Society of Divine Work at his home parish of St. Ann in Mallet by Auxiliary Bishop Carlos Ambrosio Lewis Tullock, auxiliary bishop of Panama.

-Guillory first assignment was to St. Augustine Parish in New Orleans.
-He served three years there as an associate and six years as pastor.
+On December 16, 1972, Guillory was ordained to the priesthood for the Society of Divine Word at St. Ann Church in Mallet Bayou by Auxiliary Bishop Carlos Ambrosio Lewis Tullock from the Archdiocese of Panamá.
+The Society first sent Guillory to St. Augustine Parish in New Orleans.
+He served three years there as an associate pastor and six years as pastor.

 Guillory was the founding director of the Tolton House of Studies in New Orleans, the seminary residence for Divine Word students.
 Guillory also served as a member of the executive committee of the National Association of Black Catholic Administrators, the Louisiana One Church/One Family adoption program, national chaplain to the Knights of Peter Claver, a member of the archdiocesan presbyteral council, and a board member of the Spirituality Center.